Float Switches (Control Pilot Devices)

 MERCURY BULB FLOAT SWITCH

 Another float switch that has become increasing popular is the mercury bulb-type of float switch.
 This type of float switch does not depend on a float rod or chain to operate.
 The mercury bulb switch appears to be a rubber bulb connected to a conductor.
 A set of mercury contacts is located inside the bulb.
-When the liquid level is below the position of the bulb, it is suspended in a vertical position, Fgr.
+When the liquid level is below the position of the bulb, it's suspended in a vertical position, Fgr.
 7(A).

 When the liquid level rises to the position of the bulb, it changes to a horizontal position, Fgr.
 7(B).This change of position changes the state of the contacts in the mercury switch.

-Because the mercury bulb float switch does not have a differential setting as does the rod- or chain-type of float switch, it is necessary to use more than one mercury bulb float switch to control a pump motor.
+Because the mercury bulb float switch does not have a differential setting as does the rod- or chain-type of float switch, it's necessary to use more than one mercury bulb float switch to control a pump motor.
 The differential level of the liquid is determined by suspending mercury bulb switches at different heights in the tank.

 Fgr.
 8 illustrates the use of four mercury bulb-type switches used to operate two pump motors and provide a high-liquid level alarm.

-The control circuit is shown in Fgr.
+The control circuit's shown in Fgr.
 9.

 Float switch FS1 detects the lowest point of liquid level in the tank and is used to turn both pump motors off.
 Float switch FS2 starts the first pump when the liquid level reaches that height.
 If pump 1 is unable to control the level of the tank, float switch FS3 will start pump motor 2 if the liquid level should rise to that height.
 Float switch FS4 operates a warning light and buzzer to warn that the tank is about to overflow.
 A reset button can be used to turn off the buzzer, but the warning light will remain on until the water level drops below the level of float switch FS4.